Doing Things Right the First Time (A Very Important Read)

 While you shouldn’t worry too much about doing things right the first time, you should be proactive and protective against external factors that could keep you from doing life right.

 I am going to list what you should always do to make sure you go about life the right way.
-You should already be taking these actions (unbeknownst to you), but if you can learn to identify them, chances are you will keep doing them and never fall off course.
+You are probably already taking these actions (unbeknownst to you), but if you can learn to identify them, chances are you will keep doing them and never fall off course.

 How to do things right the first time